Zeigren/netbox_docker/README.md

 ## Theory of operation

 The [Dockerfile](https://docs.docker.com/engine/reference/builder/) uses [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) creating a build container that has all the dependencies for the python packages which are installed into a [python virtual environment](https://docs.python.org/3/tutorial/venv.html).
-The production container copies the python virtual environment from the build container and runs netbox from there, this allows it to be much more lightweight.
+The production container copies the python virtual environment from the build container and runs NetBox from there, this allows it to be much more lightweight.

 On startup, the container first runs the `docker-entrypoint.sh` script before running `gunicorn`.